sopeeweje/Bone-MRI/README.md

 </pre>
 <h3>Evaluate models</h3>
 <h4>Evaluating specific models</h4>
+Identify the uuid of the model you would like to evaluate in ouput/results.db.
+Run the evaluate-specific-model.ipynb notebook.
 <h4>Creating ensemble models</h4>
+Identify the uuid of the models you would like to would like to include as part of the ensemble in ouput/results.db.
+Run the evaluate-ensemble.ipynb notebook.
 <h4>Comparing ensemble models to expert evaluations</h4>
 Utilize evaluate-by-uuids-final.ipynb to create and evaluate ensembles of models trained on individual imaging modalities and the clinical features set and compare them to expert performance. evaluate-ensemble.ipynb contains the classifiers and parameters used to generate each ensemble.
 Find the desired model uuids in the results.db database.